 Watch this video to learn about the strategic positioning of Fort Wadsworth from National Parks of New York Harbor Commissioner, Maria Burks, and Chief of Cultural Resources, Steve Laise.
 Get an in-depth tour of the fort by a park ranger on your visit.

 On guided summer tours, visitors can explore the catacomb-like tunnels in the fort's batteries or climb up to the overlook and imagine scouting for enemy ships on the horizon while enjoying the unrivaled panoramic views of the harbor, the Verrazano Narrows Bridge and New York City.

 The location of Fort Wadsworth was first fortified by the Dutch in the 17th century.
-The historic batteries that remain there today were constructed by the British in the early 1800's.
 Occupied by British forces during the American Revolution, Fort Wadsworth was taken over by the American military after the war.
+The historic batteries that remain there today were constructed by the then fledgling American nation, beginning in the early 1800's.
 Due to its strategic location, the defenses of Fort Wadsworth were continually upgraded as military technology evolved through the 19th and 20th centuries.
 In the midst of the Cold War, the military post served as the control center for New York City's Nike missile defense system.